Lab Members

 Lab Alumni

-Factors driving alcohol use among sexual minority women: A scoping review
+Factors associated with alcohol use among sexual minority women: A scoping review

 Exploring the Factors that Improve Provider Experience While Caring for Pregnant People Who Use Substances: A descriptive phenomenology